Water resources in India

-India receives an average annual precipitation of 1170 mm, amounting to approximately 4000 km3 of rainfall or about 1720 m3 of freshwater per person each year.
+India receives an average annual precipitation of 1170 mm, amounting to approximately 4000 km3 of rainfall or about 1720 m3 of freshwater each year.
 The country accounts for 18% of the world's population but has access to only about 4% of the world's water resources.
 One of the proposed measures to address India's water challenges is the Indian Rivers Interlinking Project.

 Approximately 80% of India's land area receives rainfall of 750 mm or more annually.
 However, the distribution of rainfall is uneven, both temporally and geographically.
 Most rainfall occurs during the monsoon season, from June to September, with the northeastern and northern regions receiving significantly higher rainfall compared to the western and southern parts of the country.

 Apart from rainfall, the melting of snow in the Himalayas after winter contributes to the flow of northern rivers, though the extent varies.
 In contrast, southern rivers exhibit greater seasonal variability in water flow.
 The Himalayan basin, in particular, experiences periods of flooding during some months and water scarcity in others.

 Despite India's extensive river network, the availability of safe, clean drinking water and adequate water for irrigation remains a persistent challenge.
 This shortage is partly due to the limited utilisation of the country's surface water resources.
 As of 2010, India harnessed only 761 km3, or 20%, of its renewable water resources, with a significant portion sourced through unsustainable groundwater extraction.

 Of the total water withdrawn from rivers and groundwater, approximately 688 km3 were allocated for irrigation, 56 km3 for municipal and drinking water purposes, and 17 km3 for industrial applications.